 If your facility requires specific health tests before they will accept the transgenic pups, the investigator will pay for the cost of testing, including any shipping charges.

-Please send an e-mail to Ann Mullin for pricing information.
-Outside investigators must be at an institution based in Louisiana.
+Please send an e-mail to Ann Mullin to confirm pricing information.
+Investigators outside the Tulane University system have an additional charge and must be at an institution based in Louisiana.